 Portal axles (they were called “portal axles” because the hub was considered part of the axle) were useful on Unimog trucks and allowed them to haul massive loads.
 They could also roll over, or through, virtually any terrain eliminating the need for roads.
 Humvee created a more capable troop carrier that could handle uneven surfaces where roads weren’t an option.

-There are countless examples of farming equipment that make use of portal hub gear reductions where farmers need vehicles that can clear crops and pull a lot of weight.
-Some tall sprayer tractors even utilize chain driven portal axles to get the massive clearance needed to clear crops while still getting the huge gear reduction required for large tires.
+There are countless examples of farming equipment that make use of portal hub gear reductions.
+For example, farmers need vehicles that are tall enough to clear crops yet still strong enough to pull a lot of weight.
+Some tall sprayer tractors even utilize chain-driven portal axles to get massive clearance while still getting the huge gear reduction required for large tires.

 The applications throughout the decades have been broad, but the advantages have been very specific.
 It’s no wonder the recreational off-roading community took notice.